Travel Insurance Policy Types

 Pre-Existing Medical Conditions Cover

 Travel insurance policies do not automatically include cover for pre-existing medical conditions, so you will need to agree cover for past and current medical conditions in order to be able to claim under the cancellation, medical expenses and repatriation sections of your policy in the event you become unwell because of them.
-Medical Travel Compared offers an online medical screening facility where you can declare your conditions and then compare cover and quotes from leading medical travel insurers – simply hit the ‘Get a Quote’ button above.
+Medical Travel Compared offers an online medical screening facility where you can declare your conditions and then compare cover and quotes from leading medical travel insurers – simply hit the ‘Compare Quotes Now’ button above or below.

 Visit our Medical Travel Insurance page for more information >>